-- Using a medium cookie scoop (2 tablespoon) portion out the dough and roll into balls.
-Roll the dough ball into the reserved sugar and place on the prepared baking sheet 2- inches apart.
+- Using a medium cookie scoop (2 tablespoons) portion out the dough and roll it into balls.
+Roll the dough ball into the reserved sugar and place it on the prepared baking sheet 2- inches apart.

 - Bake for 9-10 minutes, until the edges are set.

 - Transfer cookies to a wire rack to cool completely.

 - Store airtight for up to 3 days for best freshness.

 - These cookies freeze nicely when stored airtight for up to a month.
 You can also freeze the dough prior to baking.

 - Sugar: 13.1 g

 Keywords: ginger molasses cookies, soft molasses cookies, molasses cookie recipe, molasses cookies recipe, chewy molasses cookies